Sports Betting Lines Explained

 The Point Spread Bets

 Point spread bets are associated with high-scoring sports like football and basketball.
-They are also applicable in other sports and allow bettors to enjoy a high payout.
 The wager involves betting on the margin of victory of a specific game.
-In the point spread, the bookie favors the better team or player by a particular number of points.
+In the point spread, the bookie favors the better team by a particular number of points.

-An example of the point spread wagers is in a game involving 2 NFL teams like the Patriots and Bengals.
-If the Patriots are -6.5, they are the favorite due to the negative sign.
-The Patriots need to win by 7 points or more for bettors to enjoy the win from the current odds.
+An example of a point spread wager is an NFL game involving the New England Patriots and Cincinnati Bengals.
+If the Patriots are -6.5 favorites, they need to win by 7 points or more for the punter to collect a payout.

-If the Bengals are +6.5, they need to lose by 1 to 6 points or win the game for bettors to succeed in the wager.
-Note that the plus sign behind the 6.5 value depicts they are the underdog.
+If the Bengals are a +6.5 underdog, they need to either lose by less than 7 points or win the game for bettors to succeed with their wager.
 In cases where the point spread is a whole number, like Bengals +7 and Patriots win by 7 points, it equals a push.
 For this reason, the bookie will refund all bets.

 Here are the steps to placing point spreads using betting lines: